Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Well, that’s a pretty bold statement that has many holes in it.

-But unfortunately many people’s breakfast consist of the foods from the standard American diet.
+However, unfortunately many people’s breakfast consist of the foods from the standard American diet.

 I’m referring to refined carbohydrates in the forms of high glycemic cereals like Special K, Corn Flakes, blueberry muffins, and bagels.

-I’d actually argue these common breakfast foods would be the cause of people having less concentration, decreased energy, a lower metabolism, and weight issues because these foods create more cravings throughout the day.
+I’d actually argue that these common breakfast foods would be the cause of people having less concentration, decreased energy, a lower metabolism, and weight issues because these foods create more cravings throughout the day.

-Keep that in mind if you are a “breakfast” person.
+Keep that in mind if you are a breakfast person.

 Typically when the body doesn’t receive food in a timely manner, it has a higher risk of producing excessive amounts of the stress hormone, cortisol.